psc-g/psc-g.github.io/content/posts/research/rl/revisiting_rainbow.md

 {{< img src="/posts/research/rl/revisiting_rainbow/lossOptim.png" title="Loss-Optimizer curves" >}}

+Finally, we note that the [Dopamine baseline plots](https://google.github.io/dopamine/baselines/plots.html) now contain DQN with Adam and MSE as one of the included baselines.

 ## Rainbow flavours

 We compare the performance of DQN against all of the Rainbow variants and show